Bag Film Breakup of Droplets in Uniform Airflows

-It is noted that breakup events satisfying $d_p/R_0 \approx 2$ in fig.~\ref{fig:lifespan-r} correspond to the primary breakup of the bag film still attached to the remnant rim, while those satisfying $d_p/R_0 \leq 0.6$ represent the secondary breakup of bag fragments.
 It can first be seen from the scattered original data that most of the bag film fragments that undergo a secondary breakup fall within the range of $d_p \geq 8\Delta_{\rm sig}$, which correspond to the `well resolved' fragments discussed in \S\ref{subsec:grid-conv}.
-Furthermore, the lifetime of fragments $T_p$ satisfying $d_p \leq 0.1R_0$ shows a dependency on $r_p$ that roughly scales with the characteristic capillary time, but this trend breaks down for even larger fragments with $d_p \geq 0.1R_0$.
+Furthermore, the lifetime of fragments $T_p$ satisfying $d_p \leq 0.05d_0$ shows a dependency on $r_p$ that roughly scales with the characteristic capillary time, but this trend breaks down for even larger fragments with $d_p \geq 0.05d_0$.
 It is noted that the capillary time defined in Eq.~\eqref{for:cap-time} is proportional to the oscillation period of droplet spherical harmonic modes (Eq.~\eqref{for:rayleigh-freq}).
-Therefore, the scaling of $T_p$ with $t_{\rm cap}$ for $d_p \leq 0.1R_0$ may suggest that the fragmentation of these fragments is primarily due to large-amplitude nonlinear oscillations which can trigger a capillary breakup \citep{lalanne2019model}.
+Therefore, the scaling of $T_p$ with $t_{\rm cap}$ for $d_p \leq 0.05d_0$ may suggest that the fragmentation of these fragments is primarily due to large-amplitude nonlinear oscillations which can trigger a capillary breakup \citep{lalanne2019model}.
 This also explains the large scatters we observe in the lifetime of parent fragments within this size range, as when nonlinearity becomes dominant, the surface oscillations cannot be represented by a single mode, and different modes of perturbation with different oscillation periods might trigger breakup depending on specific fragments.
-As for even larger fragments with $d_p \geq 0.1R_0$, their lifetime $T_p$ appears to scatter around an average value of $10t_{\rm cap}(h_c)$, where $t_{\rm cap}(h_c)$ is the characteristic capillary time based on the critical film thickness $h_c = 3D/2^{L_{\rm sig}}$.
+As for even larger fragments with $d_p \geq 0.05d_0$, their lifetime $T_p$ appears to scatter around an average value of $10t_{\rm cap}(h_c)$, where $t_{\rm cap}(h_c)$ is the characteristic capillary time based on the critical film thickness $h_c = 3D/2^{L_{\rm sig}}$.
 Here $10t_{\rm cap}(h_c)$ is an estimation of the inertial timescale leading to the capillary breakup of stretching liquid ligaments, which are formed due to hole collision \citep{agbaglah2021breakup}.